The most beautiful time of the year in the mountains.

-Here are just a few of our favourite ways to enjoy one of the most beautiful times of the year!
+Here are just a few of our favourite ways to enjoy one of the most beautiful season of the year.

 Explore Revelstoke’s historic downtown area and soak in the beautiful fall colours in the surrounding mountains.
 Cosy up in one of the fantastic coffee shops and watch the world go by, or enjoy shopping in the downtown core.
 After you’ve enjoyed downtown, head to the Greenbelt trails for views of the Columbia in all its colourful fall glory.

 On Saturdays, discover some of BC's best farmers markets.
 The Revelstoke Farm & Craft Market is temporarily located at 1504 Second Street West and the Local Food Initiative Market is temporarily located at Centennial Park.
 From fruit and veg, to hand-crafted jewelry and locally brewed beers, you don't want to miss these markets (8:30am - 1pm).

 The fall is an amazing time for hitting the trails!
 The temperature is ideal, the bugs are gone and the autumn showers make the dirt primo.
 Whether you choose a forest trail in the Mount Macpherson Trail Network or an alpine epic, the fall scenery will ensure a breathtaking ride!

 Hiking in the fall might be the best of the year.
 The stunning colours add extra drama to the already beautiful backdrop of the mountains.
 Head to Mount Revelstoke National Park or Glacier National Park for fantastic alpine hikes through the autumnal landscape.

 see THE NIGHT SKY In all its glory